-Effective vaccines that protect against contagious equine metritis infection or prevent colonisation by T. equigenitalis are not available (OIE 2008).
+Effective vaccines that protect against CEM infection or prevent colonisation by T. equigenitalis are not available (OIE 2008).

 CEM is present in approved countries.
 The Code recommendations (OIE 2009a) include premises freedom and diagnostic testing.
 Certification requirements, in accordance with the Code recommendations, will be included in Australia's quarantine measures.